george2209/george2209/README.md

 * What peoples I like: pasioned peoples about their work.
 * Dislike: lies...I can understand & accept all other human defects :)) but this.

-- 👀 My repositories are hobby projects.
+- 👀 My repositories are hobby projects (see Projects tab).
 The active one at this moment is a small game based on which I build a platform to allow the beginners to understand and create their own content aka games.
 I do this only for fun..so if you want to join me make sure you have one of those skills:
 * OpenGL or Vulkan or Metal
 * Blender or any graphic vector skills